Treats high blood pressure. A lower blood pressure will reduce the risk of stroke and heart attack. This medicine is a beta-blocker.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to nebivolol or to any other type of beta-blocker medicine (such as atenolol, metoprolol, propranolol, Corgard®, Inderal®, Lopressor®, Toprol®, Tenormin®).
-Do not use this medicine if you have severe liver disease or certain heart problems.
-Talk with your doctor about what these heart problems are.
+Do not use this medicine if you have had an allergic reaction to nebivolol.
+Do not use this medicine if you have severe liver disease, lung disease (such as asthma or emphysema), or certain heart problems.
+Ask your doctor what these heart problems are.

 How to Use This Medicine